 These foods usually don't burn a big hole in your pocket, neither do they taste so awful like some antibiotics from the medical store.
 In fact these DIY folk remedies that you can easily prepare and mix yourself at home are some of the most effective medicines!
 As more people become wary of the adverse effects of chemically produced drugs and health products from the store, natural home remedies also become more popular.
 Though these natural alternative medicines are never intended as a substitute for professional medical care, their powerful healing attributes have long been used thousands of years ago and proven to safely cure diseases and correct health disorders for generations after generations.

-For instance, honey products are a natural home remedy in many ways:1.
-Raw honey offers effective head-to-toe cures for headaches, cuts and bruises, burns, acne and pimples, heartburn, dizziness, nausea, constipation, dry skin, diarrhea, weight gain, sleeplessness, dullness, anxiety, indigestion, cough, sore throat, and even athlete foot.
+1. Raw honey offers effective head-to-toe cures for headaches, cuts and bruises, burns, acne and pimples, heartburn, dizziness, nausea, constipation, dry skin, diarrhea, weight gain, sleeplessness, dullness, anxiety, indigestion, cough, sore throat, and even athlete foot.
 Click here to read more on honey remedies and their health benefits.

 3. Lotion made of bee propolis extract has proven to be effective in getting rid of acne.

 4. Add lemon juice and some natural sweetener honey to a glass of hot water to help sooth a sore throat.

 5. Take bee pollen before the hay fever season, you will help to build a natural immunity.

 Other common traditional natural home remedies include cayenne pepper, sea salt, garlic, coconut oil, ginger root, and apple cider vinegar.
 And in a multi-racial country where I live, many cultures including Malay, Chinese, Indian, and Eurasians meet and form a rich melting pot.